 No-one necessarily even knows that you have been to mediation, let alone the outcome.

 Probably the single most important reason to go to mediation for a business dispute is the gigantic saving over the cost of litigation.
-No matter how financially strong your business is, it generally goes against the grain to waste money on litigation.
+No matter your financial strength, you are not in business to throw money away or to while away the hours waiting to be called to give evidence in court.

 This is not just a question of the cash spend but, more importantly, the loss of management time.
 As you may already be aware, a substantial litigation dispute can tie up senior management for years

 For a small business, the high cost of litigation simply puts it out of the question.